-In their papers, students should combine their own thoughtful analysis with ideas and information found in a minimum of three other sources.
+For this project students will pick a theme that has been particularly meaningful, pervasive, challenging, or troubling in their personal life story and is especially relevant to their experience as a woman or as a man.
+As a way of summarizing their learning in this course, students will write a ten- to twelve-page, double spaced paper that provides a socio-cultural context for their experience by reviewing relevant literature.
+Student are expected to combine their own thoughtful analysis with ideas and information found in a minimum of five sources.
 Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this paper has to be an analytical paper, not a summary of readings.
-This paper must meet APA requirements of format and style.
+Final paper must meet APA requirements of format and style.
 Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
 Failure to do so is plagiarism, even if the oversight is unintentional.